vectorgrp/xcp-lite/README.md

     XcpBuilder::new("xcp_lite").set_log_level(XcpLogLevel::Warn).enable_a2l(true).set_epk("???")
       .start_server(XcpTransportLayer::Udp,[127, 0, 0, 1],5555, 1400,).unwrap();

-    // Create a calibration parameter set (struct CalSeg, a MEMORY_SEGMENT in A2L and CANape)
+    // Create a calibration parameter set named "calsseg" (struct CalSeg, a MEMORY_SEGMENT in A2L and CANape)
-    // Calibration segments have 2 pages, a constant default "FLASH" page and a mutable "RAM" page
+    // Calibration segments have 2 pages, a constant default "FLASH" page (CAL_PAGE) and a mutable "RAM" page
-    // FLASH or RAM can be selected at runtime (XCP set_cal_page), saved to json (XCP freeze) freeze and reinitialized from FLASH (XCP copy_cal_page)
-    // The RAM page can be loaded from a json file
+    // The RAM page can be loaded from a json file (load_json=true) let calseg = Xcp::create_calseg(
+        "calseg", // name of the calibration segment in A2L as MEMORY_SEGMENT and as .json file &CAL_PAGE, // default calibration values
+        true,      // load RAM page from file "cal_seg1".json );

     // Use CalSeg::Clone () to share the calibration segments between threads
-    // No locks, sync must be called in each thread
+    // No locks, calseg.sync() must be called in each thread let c = CalSeg::clone(&calseg)

-     let calseg = Xcp::create_calseg(
-        "calseg1", // name of the calibration segment in A2L as MEMORY_SEGMENT and as .json file &CAL_PAGE, // default calibration values
-        true,      // load RAM page from file "cal_seg1".json );

-    let calseg_clone = CalSeg::clone(&calseg)
     thread::spawn(move || {
-        task1(calseg_clone);
+        task1(c);
     }

-    loop {
-        if !calseg.run { break; }
+    loop { ... }
-        calseg.sync();
-    }

     Xcp::stop_server();
 }